|| HOME | ASU INFO | OBOE INFO | LINKS ||

 For masters auditions, prepare a fifteen to twenty minute program similar in content to the undergraduate requirements with correspondingly larger and more difficult pieces and/or etudes.
 Include one or two orchestral excerpts.

 For doctoral auditions, a thirty minute recital is required.
-This must be performed in person (no tapes), and demonstrate a very high level of musical and instrumental accomplishment.
+This must be performed in person (no recorded auditions are accepted), and demonstrate a very high level of musical and instrumental accomplishment.
 Include orchestral excerpts and one selection in modern twentieth-century language (i.e. not Poulenc or Hindemith).
 Pre-audition screening tapes are required since doctoral admission is limited.

-Tapes are acceptable except for doctoral auditions.
-Prepare the tape following the guidelines above, and be sure to include one live performance.
-Senior recital tapes are excellent.
+Recorded auditions are acceptable except for doctoral auditions.
+Prepare the recording following the guidelines above, and be sure to include one selection from a live performance.
 However, consider an in-person visit unless travel is a real hardship.
 You will gain much more information about the school, its facilities, the ensembles, and the other students.

 3. How much does ASU cost?

-Tuition costs for the 2008-09 school year (graduate student tuition is somewhat higher).
 Go here for the latest information as tuition amounts and policies change annually.
+Tuition for the 2013-14 academic year will be set in spring.

 4. Are scholarships available?

 Scholarships are available.
-These are band activity scholarships and require participation in one of the bands while on scholarship.
+These are ensemble activity scholarships and require participation in one of our large ensembles while on scholarship.
 These awards pay for part of a student's tuition and are renewable as long as satisfactory academic and musical progress is made.
 Distribution of scholarships is determined by the studio teacher (me) and is based on need and ability.
 Because of commitments to returning students, scholarships may not be available every year.

 5. What about teaching assistantships?